 To help ensure accessibility of fresh air and a connection with the outdoors for those with physical disabilities, windows capable of meeting operating force and motion requirements of International Code Council/American National Standards Institute (ICC/ANSI) A117.1, Accessible and Usable Buildings and Facilities, are being more commonly specified.

 As roofers know, winter weather can impose some formidable loads on structural elements.
 To help ensure a shading device can withstand such stresses, a test method has been devised for both static and impact loading.

 With glazed façades dominating urban landscapes, the strides made to improve the energy efficiency of glass are well-documented and generally well-understood.
-However, much more quietly, the framing members of wall and window systems have also been re-engineered.
-The performance improvements in these less-discussed components are poised to add up to big gains in efficiency.
+However, the framing members of wall and window systems have also been re-engineered.

 Melding aesthetics with performance was top of mind in the design of Michigan State University’s (MSU’s) new Bio Engineering Facility.
-Located in the South Academic District in East Lansing, the four-story, 12,077-m2 (130,000-sf) research laboratory building features proprietary resins comprising 70 percent PVDF that meet or exceed AAMA 2605.
+The four-story, 12,077-m2 (130,000-sf) research laboratory building features proprietary resins comprising 70 percent PVDF that meet or exceed AAMA 2605.